 Shipley Cemetery is a small, private burial place located in Washington County, 20 miles north of Omaha, between Omaha and Blair, Nebraska.
-Shipley has been partially reclaimed from abandonment by many volunteers in the past 20 years or so.
-They've done a lot of work on the cemetery, and I hope to have photos of their work eventually.
+Shipley has been partially reclaimed from abandonment by many volunteers in the past 35 years or so.
+They've done a lot of work on the cemetery, and I hope to have photos of their work some day.
 My thanks to Stacey Piper and W. Ross Yates, for their directions to the cemetery and for Mr. Yates' bit of family history.
 With their help I'm hoping to make it out to the cemetery eventually.

 Start out going West on NE-64 W towards N 108TH ST by turning left.
 0.00 miles